Last Updated on September 20, 2021

-Using edible flowers for cake toppings is another popular way to use for flowers you can eat.
+Using edible flowers for cake toppings is another popular use for flowers you can eat.
 I love to top summer birthday cakes with star-shaped borage flowers.
-Candied or fresh violets are another popular option, or you can place fresh rose petals or elderflowers around the cake.
+Candied or fresh violets are another option, or you can place fresh rose petals or elderflowers around the cake.

 Steer clear of spicy flowers like nasturtium or oregano for desserts — though beautiful, they won’t taste great with a chocolate cake!
 Save them for salads and cooking.

-Some edible flowers, like daylilies and squash blossoms, can be stuffed with savory or sweet fillings, while others are commonly candied or made into syrups for sodas and cocktails.
+Some edible flowers, like daylilies and squash blossoms, can be stuffed with savory or sweet fillings, while other flowers you can eat are commonly candied or made into syrups for sodas and cocktails.

 Many edible flowers make delicious teas, using either dried or fresh flowers, alone or in combination with other flowers and herbs.
 I’ve made some deliciously floral sun tea using lemon balm, borage, and elderflower.